-Note that you don't actually need to send this 360 Feedback request in order to load up your question bank!
-Just be sure to hit that Save button beside each question and they're good to go.
+Note that you do not actually need to send this 360 Feedback request in order to load up your question bank!
+Just be sure to hit that Save button beside each question and they are good to go.

 Save a template

 Saving a custom template is a great way to standardize 360 reviews across the entire company.
-Remember that when a Coach Admin saves a template, it's available for use by all other Admins and Managers to make conducting 360 reviews a quick and simple process.
+Remember that when a Coach Admin saves a template, it is available for use by all other Admins and Managers to make conducting 360 reviews a quick and simple process.